Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 > 2.3   Create through curve face from splines
 > <br/>
->> Now we have created a face from the probe center points, we may arrange a manual face-to-face deviation checking to know the mismatch. (ignored here)
+>> Now we have created a face from the splines, we may arrange a manual face-to-face deviation checking to know the mismatch. (ignored here)
 <br/>
 <p align="center">
 <img src=https://github.com/Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/blob/main/image/2.3%20create%20through%20curves%20face%20from%20splines.jpg width="600" >